-

 Motorists can continue to expect intermittent daytime flagging on McGregor Boulevard, both eastbound and westbound from Shell Point Boulevard to Punta Rassa Road for crews to move equipment and materials.

 Motorists should expect intermittent flagging during daytime hours throughout the causeway for various work activities.
+The contractor is working to keep vehicles moving and has shifted work activities based on heavy traffic.

 Motorists are urged to use caution and obey the 20 MPH speed limit.
 Construction vehicles and equipment continue to enter/exit the travel lanes throughout the project.